-Expenses of the Offering:

-Expenses of the Offering are estimated by the General Partner to be \$235,000 in the case of the minimum Offering and \$750,000 in the case of the maximum Offering.
-The Partnership's share of such expenses will be \$125,000 in the case of a minimum Offering of 200,000 Units because the Partnership will only pay for any Offering expenses in an amount up to (i) 2.5% of Gross Proceeds for an aggregate Offering up to \$15,000,000; (ii) 2.0% for an aggregate Offering between \$15,000,001-\$30,000,000; and (iii) 1.5% for an aggregate Offering in excess of \$30,000,000.
+- Expenses of the Offering: Expenses of the Offering are estimated by the General Partner to be \$250,000 in the case of the minimum Offering and \$575,000 in the case of the maximum Offering.
+The Partnership's share of such expenses will be \$125,000 in the case of a minimum Offering of 200,000 Units because the Partnership will only pay for any Offering expenses in an amount up to (i) 2.5% of Gross Proceeds for Gross Proceeds up to \$15,000,000; and (ii) 2.0% of Gross Proceeds for Gross Proceeds between \$15,000,001-\$25,000,000.
 Any amount in excess of such cap will be borne by the Manager.
 The Partnership's liability in respect of the Offering expenses will be paid by the Partnership from funds borrowed by the Partnership under the Loan Facility for such purpose.
-See "Fees and Expenses - Initial Fees and Expenses".

-Management Fee:

-The Manager will be entitled during the period commencing on the date of the Initial Closing and ending on the earlier of (i) the effective date of the Mutual Fund Rollover Transaction or Liquidity Alternative, and (ii) the date of dissolution of the Partnership, to an annual management fee equal to 2% of the Net Asset Value, calculated and accrued daily and paid monthly in arrears.
-See "Organization and Management Details of the Partnership - Manager of the Partnership - Details of the Management Agreement", "Organization and Management Details of the Partnership - Summary of the Partnership Agreement - Management" and "Fees and Expenses - Management Fees".
+See "Fees and Expenses Initial Fees and Expenses". - Management Fee:The Manager will be entitled during the period commencing on the date of the Initial Closing and ending on the earlier of (i) the effective date of the Mutual Fund Rollover Transaction or Liquidity Alternative, and (ii) the date of dissolution of the Partnership, to an annual management fee equal to 2% of the Net Asset Value, calculated and accrued daily and paid monthly in arrears.
+See "Organization and Management Details of the Partnership Manager of the Partnership Details of the Management Agreement", "Organization and Management

+Details of the Partnership - Summary of the Partnership Agreement - Management" and "Fees and Expenses - Management Fees".